Parke Wentling: Early life, education, and career

-Wentling was born on May 14, 1972 in Greenville, Pennsylvania.
+Wentling was born on May 14, 1972, in Greenville, Pennsylvania.
 He was raised in Greenville and graduated from Greenville Area High School in 1990.
 Wentling earned a Bachelor of Science degree from California University of Pennsylvania in 1997 and a Master in Science from Clarion University of Pennsylvania in 2010.
 From 1997 to 2014, Wentling taught at Wilmington Area School District.

 Political career

 In 2014, Wentling was first elected to represent the 17th District in the Pennsylvania House of Representatives.
 He was twice re-elected to represent the 17th District in 2018 and 2020.
 Following redistricting, Wentling was moved to the 7th District, which he was elected to represent in 2022.

+In 2019, Wentling was chosen to chair the Joint Legislative Air and Water Pollution Control and Conservation Committee. a body he has served on since 2017.

+In 2021, Wentling, a member of the Pennsylvania Historical and Museum Commission, penned an op-ed where he denounced historical markers falling victim to "revisionist history driven by woke cancel culture."
+He contended that the Commission's implementation of Diversity, Equity, Inclusion, and Access led to markers getting removed for ideological reasons, comparing the Commission to the Ministry of Truth in George Orwell's dystopian novel 1984.
+Wentling also blamed "unelected bureaucrat far-left ideologues within [Governor Tom Wolf's] administration using their positions to implement a belief system they cannot enact through legislative means." and suggested privatizing the erection and maintenance of historical markers.
+A spokesman for the Commission partially pushedback on Wentling's assertions, stating that any markers that were removed were done so because of "outdated cultural references" written by the Commission's predecessor body.
+The spokesman also said any removals or replacements were done with the cooperation of historical experts.

 Personal life

 Wentling lives in Greenville, Pennsylvania with his wife Jennifer and their two children.
-They attend Zion’s Reformed Church in Greenville, where Wentling also serves as a deacon.
+They attend Zion’s Reformed Church in Greenville where Wentling also serves as a deacon.